KNHaw/ThunderbirdObsidianClipper/docs/user-guide.md

 vault name or have not set up a vault on your local machine yet, go to the [Obsidian Help](https://help.obsidian.md) page for details.

 ### Unable to Save Email Attachments
-Currently, the add-on does not support saving mail attachments.
-However, multiple users have requested this feature and an [issue on GitHub](https://github.com/KNHaw/ThunderbirdObsidianClipper/issues/9) is being used to track progress.

-The current plan is to support HTML email attachments at some point in April 2024.
-Please watch the issue link above for status.
+The attachment clipping feature was added in ObsidianClipper version v4.1 in July of 2024.
+It is unclear what, if any problems that users might encounter using this feature.
+If you have a problem, please [file an issue on GitHub](https://github.com/KNHaw/ThunderbirdObsidianClipper/issues) so the development team can assist you and update this User Guide to refelct the solutions that were found.

-### Blank Note Content
+### HTML Mial and Blank Note Content
 First, there is currently a [limitation](https://github.com/KNHaw/ThunderbirdObsidianClipper/issues/13) that HTML mail (those with pictures or links or text formatting like bold or italic) may not clip correctly.
 If your selected emails are HMTL, this could be happening.
 To rule this problem out, create a simple one line test email with plain text ("Hello, world!"), send it to yourself, and see if it clips correctly.

-The current plan is to support HTML email at some point in the first half of 2024.
+The current plan is to support HTML email at some point in the second half of 2024.
 Please watch the issue link above for status.

 ### Note Content Corrupted or Missing
 If you do not see the expected content in a note that has been clipped, look at the *Note Content Template* field in the options menu